This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Hospital admissions data

 Statistics on hospital admissions for diabetes are held in the Scottish Morbidity Record (SMR01) database.
-However, diabetes is often not recognised or recorded as the underlying reason for complications that lead to hospital admission.
+However, diabetes is not always recognised or recorded as the underlying reason for complications that lead to hospital admission.
 Anwar et al (2011) showed that admissions statistics underestimated the frequency of diabetes among hospital admissions in Scotland by around 41%.

-Chart 1 shows the rate of hospital admissions where diabetes was the principal diagnosis and where it was one of the conditions mentioned (whether the principal diagnosis or not).
-After a sharp decrease from 2019/20 to 2020/21 in the rate of admissions where diabetes is the main diagnosis, there was an increase from 2020/21 to 2021/22.
-The sharp decrease from 2019/20 reflected the general decrease in the overall number of hospital admissions during the COVID-19 pandemic.
-The pandemic has caused significant changes to the provision of healthcare services, and has had an impact on individuals’ health and their use of healthcare services.
+The pandemic has caused significant changes to the provision of healthcare services and has had an impact on individuals’ health and their use of healthcare services.
 Therefore, this data should be interpreted with caution.
-As the impact of COVID-19 eased in the last year, we have seen an increase in the rate of admissions back towards pre-pandemic rates.
+As the impact of COVID-19 eased since 2023, we have seen an increase in the rate of admissions back towards pre-pandemic rates.

 Diabetic ketoacidosis